pyta-uoft/website/index.md

 ### Bad parent init (W0233) {#W0233}

-When using inheritance, we should call the `__init__` method of the parent class, and not of some unrelated class.
+When using inheritance, we should call the `__init__` method of the parent class and not of some unrelated class.

 ~~~~ {include="W0233_non_parent_init"}
 ~~~~